jakeyboi653/Blooket-hacks/global/README.md

 note: **This script is a spoofer.**

-### Get the script from the file [getAllBlooksInGame.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/getAllBlooks.js) or https://schoolcheats.net/blooket
+### Get the script from the file [getAllBlooksInGame.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/global/getAllBlooks.js)

 # getEveryAnswerCorrect.js